Primary Hyperparathyroidism

 Prognosis

 After parathyroid surgery, serum and urinary calcium levels and the serum PTH level return to normal.
-After successful parathyroid surgery, increases in bone mineral density (decreasing the risk of fractures and improving of osteoporosis) are seen at the lumbar spine, hip regions, and, after some delay, at the distal one-third radius site as well.
+After successful parathyroid surgery, increases in bone mineral density (decreasing the risk of fractures and improving osteoporosis) are observed at the lumbar spine and hip regions, and, after a delay, at the distal one-third of the radius as well.
 Bone mineral density increases after parathyroid surgery by approximately 10% to 12% at the lumbar spine and hip.
 Fracture-free survival is significantly improved with surgery compared with no surgery.
 Increases at the lumbar spine, hip, and distal radius are sustained over 10 to 15 years after surgery.

 Almost half of the postmenopausal women with hyperparathyroidism and low bone mineral density have a significant remineralization (bone recovery) response 1 year after parathyroidectomy.
-Those patients who gains the most bone mineral density recovery are younger, have more severe hyperparathyroidism and better renal function prior to surgery.
+Those patients who gain the most bone mineral density recovery are younger, have more severe hyperparathyroidism, and have better renal function before surgery.

 Timing of symptom improvement after parathyroidectomy for primary hyperparathyroidism:

-Symptom improvement was most prominent 6 weeks post parathyroidectomy, although some symptoms showed continued improvement at 6 months.
+Symptom improvement was most pronounced 6 weeks post-parathyroidectomy, although some symptoms continued to improve at 6 months.
 Fatigue and bone/joint pain demonstrated "Immediate Improvement" (>50% of patients reporting improvement by post-operative week 1), whereas the majority of symptoms showed peak improvement at 6 weeks ("Delayed Improvement").
 Symptoms categorized as "Continuous Improvement" were those showing progressive improvement up to 6 months postoperatively (polydipsia, headaches, and nausea/vomiting).

 Are there any complications associated with parathyroid surgery?

 Surgery for hyperparathyroidism is highly successful with a low complication rate when performed by surgeons experienced with this condition.
-About 1 percent of patients undergoing surgery experience damage to the recurrent laryngeal nerve, which is controlling the vocal cords function, this can affect speech and result in hoarseness.
-One percent of patients loses all their parathyroid tissue and thus develops chronic low calcium levels (hypoparathyroidism), which may require treatment with multiple doses of the calcium with vitamin D a day.
+About 1 percent of patients undergoing surgery experience damage to the recurrent laryngeal nerve, which controls the vocal cords' function; this can affect speech and result in hoarseness.
+One percent of patients lose all their parathyroid tissue and thus develop chronic low calcium levels (hypoparathyroidism), which may require treatment with multiple doses of calcium with vitamin D a day.
 The complication rate is slightly higher for hyperplasia than it is for adenoma since more extensive surgery is needed.
-Rate of complications depend on surgeon experience in performing this procedures.
+The complication rate depends on the surgeon's experience performing these procedures.

-What happens if parathyroid surgery is not preformed for primary hyperparathyroidism?
+What happens if parathyroid surgery is not performed for primary hyperparathyroidism?

 Are parathyroid imaging studies needed before surgery?

-In order to perform minimally invasive parathyroid surgery, there are two most commonly used localization tests that are preformed prior to surgery to find parathyroid adenoma.
+To perform minimally invasive parathyroid surgery, the two most commonly used localization tests are performed before surgery to find the parathyroid adenoma.
 Those two tests are: neck parathyroid ultrasound and Sestamibi (parathyroid) scan. .

 Sestamibi Scan showing right lower parathyroid adenoma